OpenBB-finance/OpenBB/website/content/platform/development/obbject.md

 #### show()

-This method will display the chart if it was computed during the execution of the command, by setting the `chart` parameter to `True`.
+When a charting extension is installed, this method will display the chart if it was computed during the execution of the command, by setting the `chart` parameter to `True`.

+## OBBject Extensions

+OBBject extensions registers an accessor in each OBBject that is returned when a command is executed.

+This [page](contributing/how-to/add_obbject_extension) details the process for extending the OBBject class.